12 Ways to Give Back This Holiday Season

 11. Donate Securities

 In the midst of all your holiday planning, don’t forget your finances!
 If you are an investor, one of the most strategic ways to give is by giving securities or mutual funds this holiday season to reap the tax benefits.
-Canadians who make a donation of securities prior to December 16th get a 2022 tax receipt and when donating securities or mutual funds, you don’t pay the capital gains tax, meaning your donation can make an even bigger difference!
+Canadians who make a donation of securities prior to December 8th for mutual funds and December 16th for all other securities get a 2023 tax receipt and when donating securities or mutual funds, you don’t pay the capital gains tax, meaning your donation can make an even bigger difference!

 12. Connect with your community with a personal fundraiser